trfore/proxmox-template-scripts/README.md

 - [`image-update`](/scripts/image-update): Check for an updated image and download the latest or missing image.
   - Works with `centos`, `debian` and `ubuntu` cloud images.
+  - Limited support for `fedora`, as the image value is hardcoded to the latest version.
   - **Requires** `curl`
   - **Note**: This script will change the file extension to `*.img` for visibility in the Proxmox GUI, `qm disk import` will automatically convert disk image.